 Julian de Féral

-Award-winning bartender-turned international drinks consultant Julian de Féral has spent sixteen years in the industry honing his skills in some of London's most prestigious watering holes: stirring martinis in renowned members clubs, spritzing spritzers in fine restaurants, blending banging tropicals in Tiki nightclubs, slinging long drinks at arty pop ups and laying down shots in backstreet dive bars.
+Award-winning bartender-turned international drinks consultant Julian de Féral has spent eighteen years in the industry honing his skills in some of London's most prestigious watering holes: stirring martinis in renowned members clubs, spritzing spritzers in fine restaurants, blending banging tropicals in Tiki nightclubs, slinging long drinks at arty pop ups and laying down shots in backstreet dive bars.
 He's represented the UK in many bartending competitions and to date has won over twenty titles.
 Now heading up the drinks department at the Gorgeous Group he trains bartenders and creates drinks offerings and concepts for projects all over the world, dabbling with words in between.

 Karen Krizanovich is a journalist, writer, researcher and broadcaster based in London, Glasgow and Chicago.
 She studied philosophy for seven long dull boring years, later earning an MBA in film finance.
 Her journalism has been published in The Times, Sunday Times and The Telegraph among many others; TV and radio appearances include Newsnight, CNN, BBC4 Woman’s Hour and The Today Show.
 She is still occasionally recognised as Dear Karen, the vicious agony aunt of Sky magazine’s back page in the 90s.